tony10101105/Query-Circuit-Discovery/README.md

 Code is built on [Michael Hanna's EAP-IG Repo](https://github.com/hannamw/eap-ig) and [Arthur Conmy's ADAC Repo](https://github.com/ArthurConmy/Automatic-Circuit-Discovery).

 During a preliminary analysis of the indirect object identification (IOI) circuit (GPT2-small), I had an interesting finding regarding attention heads.
 I wrap it as follows:

 The community's previous findings on LLM attention heads:

-The community's previous findings on LLM attention heads:
 1. Regarding feature similarity, shallow-layer attention heads are more similar within-layer, and deeper attention heads are more dis-similar within-layer.